-- It is known that unaccompanied children have been allowed access; - There is a known association with drug taking or dealing; or - In some cases, the premises are used exclusively or primarily for the sale of alcohol for consumption on the premises. - 17.8 It is not possible to give an exhaustive list of what amounts to entertainment or services of an adult or sexual nature.
+- 16.7 However, areas which will give rise to particular concern in respect of children will include premises where: - Adult entertainment is provided; - A member or members of the current management have been convicted for serving alcohol to minors or with a reputation for allowing underage drinking (other than in the context of the exemption in the 2003 Act relating to 16 and 17 year olds consuming beer, wine and cider when accompanied by an adult during a table meal); - It is known that unaccompanied children have been allowed access: - There is a known association with drug taking or dealing; or - In some cases, the premises are used exclusively or primarily for the sale of alcohol for consumption on the premises. - 16.8 It is not possible to give an exhaustive list of what amounts to entertainment or services of an adult or sexual nature.
 Applicants, responsible authorities and the Licensing Authority will give careful consideration to this matter.
-However, in broad terms, this could include topless bar staff, striptease, lap - table - pole dancing, performances involving feigned violence or horrific incidents, feigned or actual sex acts or fetishism, or entertainment involving strong and offensive language. - 17.9 The Licensing Authority will expect applicants to be clear in their operating schedules about the activities and times at which the events would take place to help determine when it is not appropriate for children to enter the premises.
-Consideration will also be given to the proximity of premises to schools and youth clubs so that applicants take appropriate steps to ensure that advertising relating to their premises, or relating to events at their premises, is not displayed at a time when children are likely to be near the premises. - 17.10 The Licensing Authority may consider a range of alternatives for limiting the access of children where it is appropriate to do so for the prevention of harm to children.
-These can include: - Restrictions on the hours when children may be present; - Restrictions or exclusions on the presence of children under certain ages when particular specified activities are taking place;
+However, in broad terms, this could include topless bar staff, striptease, lap table pole dancing, performances involving feigned violence or horrific incidents, feigned or actual sex acts or fetishism, or entertainment involving strong and offensive language. - 16.9 The Licensing Authority will expect applicants to be clear in their operating schedules about the activities and times at which the events would take place to help determine when it is not appropriate for children to enter the premises.

+Consideration will also be given to the proximity of premises to schools and youth clubs so that applicants take 1 appropriate steps to ensure that advertising relating to their premises, prage 124 relating to events at their premises, is not

-- restrictions on the parts of premises to which children may have access; - Age restrictions (below 18); - Restrictions or exclusions when certain activities are taking place; - Requirements for an accompanying adult (including for example, a combination of requirements which provide that children under a particular age must be accompanied by an adult); and - Full exclusion of people under 18 from the premises when any licensable activities are taking place. - 17.11 Conditions requiring the admission of children to any premises cannot be attached to licences or certificates.
-Where no licensing restriction is appropriate, it remains a matter for the discretion of the individual licence holder, club or premises user. - 17.12 Venue operators seeking premises licences and club premises certificates should consider including such prohibitions and restrictions in their operating schedules particularly where their own risk assessments have determined that the presence of children is undesirable or inappropriate. - 17.13 A child is any person under the age of 18 unless otherwise stated. - 17.13 The Licensing Authority notes the new amended statutory guidance has now placed emphasis on child sexual exploitation (CSE) matters and accordingly will look to the responsible authorities to be particularly robust and vigilant so far as any CSE matters are concerned at venues holding either a premises licence or club premises certificate.
+- displayed at a time when children are likely to be near the premises. - 16.10 The Licensing Authority may consider a range of alternatives for limiting the access of children where it is appropriate to do so for the prevention of harm to children.
+These can include: - Restrictions on the hours when children may be present: - Restrictions or exclusions on the presence of children under certain ages when particular specified activities are taking place; - restrictions on the parts of premises to which children may have access; - Age restrictions (below 18); - Restrictions or exclusions when certain activities are taking place; - Requirements for an accompanying adult (including for example, a combination of requirements which provide that children under a particular age must be accompanied by an adult); and - Full exclusion of people under 18 from the premises when any licensable activities are taking place. - 16.11 Conditions requiring the admission of children to any premises cannot be attached to licences or certificates.

+Where no licensing restriction is appropriate, it remains a matter for the discretion of the individual licence holder, club or premises user. - 16.12 Venue operators seeking premises licences and club premises certificates should consider including such prohibitions and restrictions in their operating schedules particularly where their own risk assessments have determined that the presence of children is undesirable or inappropriate. - 16.13 A child is any person under the age of 18 unless otherwise stated.

+16.13 The Licensing Authority notes the new amended statutory guidance has now placed emphasis on child sexual exploitation (CSE) matters and accordingly will look to the responsible authorities to be particularly robust and vigilant so far as any CSE matters are concerned at venues holding either a premises licence or club premises certificate.

-18.0 Responsible authority and children
+17.0 Responsible authority and children